diegojgb/xPasteTk/README.md

 If you want to build the application from the source code by yourself, just clone/download the repository, and build it with pyinstaller, using the xpaste.spec I included.

-1\.
-Install pyinstaller if you don't have it
+1\. &nbsp;Install pyinstaller if you don't have it

 ```
 pip install pyinstaller
 ```

-2\.
-Run xpaste.spec with pyinstaller
+2\. &nbsp;Run xpaste.spec with pyinstaller
 ```
 pyinstaller xpaste.spec
 ```